jank-lang/jank-lang.org/resources/src/blog/2026-05-08-optimization.md

 but LLVM doesn't have any implementation for it and neither does any major C or C++ compiler.
 Furthermore, the entire native ecosystem is not designed for it, whereas it's truly taken for granted in the JVM space.
-This means that JVM programs get faster and faster, the more you use them.
+This means that JVM programs get faster and faster, the more you use them, up to a certain point.
 However, if jank is faster than Clojure, **it's because it started that fast and stayed that fast**.

 Finally, just because jank is written in C++ doesn't mean that we can escape Clojure's semantics.
 Clojure is dynamically typed, garbage collected, and polymorphic as all get out.
-Regardless of the language used for the runtime, all of these semantics need to be preserved for a true Clojure dialect.
+Regardless of the language used for the compiler and runtime, all of these semantics need to be preserved for a true Clojure dialect.
 If we were to rewrite this benchmark in actual idiomatic C++, there would be no contest between it and Clojure.
 C++ would just win, since it's statically typed, uses primitive arithmetic, has almost no runtime, and Clang, in particular, has world-class AOT optimization.
 This applies even if you type-hint the Clojure code.
 Try it, if you don't believe me.
 I did, when writing this. :)